wajahatabbas27/Modern-Portfolio-using-Nextjs/README.md

 - type Data = {
   socials:Socials[]
   }
-- type Socials ={
+- type Socials ={}

-}

 - This is how we will be defining the types for the data that is actually coming all the way!
 - typings.d.ts -- Creating this type definitions file like this
 - interface se type bnarhe hain take extend bhi hojae

-## Nextjs Api -- pages runnig on the backend
+## Nextjs Api -- pages running on the backend

-- http://localhost:3000/api/hello -- api chalti hai idhr is page pe
+- http://localhost:3000/api/hello -- api chalti hai idhr is page pe.
 - It is bydefault the api running on the backend in the nextjs here for us all the way.
 - Here we will be creating different requests over here for us that will going to bring the data for us on the server side rendering!